-2. The VLRS staff informs the caller that he or she is expected to pre-pay $35 for up to a one-half hour consultation.
+- The VLRS staff informs the caller that he or she is expected to pre-pay $35 for up to a one-half hour consultation.
 The consultation fee collected is used to offset the administrative and operational costs of the Virginia Lawyer Referral Service.
-The fee should be paid at the time of the referral and arrangements for any additional legal services should be made between the attorney and the caller after the initial consultation.
+The fee is paid at the time of the referral and arrangements for any additional legal services should be made between the attorney and the caller after the initial consultation.

-3. Once the referral has been made, it is the caller's duty to arrange for a convenient appointment with the attorney, though we ask panel members to schedule the appointment within three days of the referral, or as soon as practicable.
+- Once the referral has been made, it is the caller's duty to arrange for a convenient appointment with the attorney, though we ask panel members to schedule the appointment within three days of the referral, or as soon as practicable.

-- The VLRS sends a confirmation slip by e-mail and fax to the referred attorney acknowledging the referral and alerting the attorney that the referred caller should be calling for a consultation.
+- The VLRS sends a confirmation slip by e-mail to the referred attorney acknowledging the referral and alerting the attorney that the referred caller will be calling for a consultation.

 How do I join the service?

 Furnish all of the information requested on the application/information form.
-Applications may be obtained by calling VLRS at 804-775-0591 or online at http://www.VLRS.net.
-Mail your application with a $95.00 annual membership fee to the Virginia State Bar, Bank of America Building, 1111 East Main Street, Suite 700, Richmond, Virginia 23219-3565.
+Applications may be obtained by calling VLRS at 804-775-0591 or online here.
+Mail your application with a $95.00 annual membership fee to the Virginia State Bar, Bank of America Building, 1111 East Main Street, Suite 700, Richmond, Virginia 23219-0026.
 The month you pay your membership fee constitutes your anniversary date.
 Learn more about VLRS panel membership by reading Frequently Asked Questions from VLRS Members.

 What are the VLRS rules?